CinTheDev/synth-music/unnamed-music/README.md

 of a specific time segment in a given time interval.
 This buffer is then used by export to be written into a file periodically until the entire buffer is exhausted.

+### Melodies

+TODOs regarding the melodies submodule

+#### Base of Melodies

+Create the base of the submodule and integrate it into the library.

+### Sound samples

+TODOs regarding generation of sound samples

+#### Base of Sound samples

+Create the base of the submodule and integrate it into the library.